origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
 `url` | url to the search endpoint
-`searchAttribute` | the attribute that will be queried `northing` | the attribute for northing coordinates.
-Only if geometryAttribute is not provided `easting` | the attribute for easting coordinates.
-Only if geometryAttribute is not provided `title` | title for the popup presenting the search result `hint` | placeholder text for the search input `geometryAttribute` | geometry attribute if northing and easting is not used
+`searchAttribute` | the attribute that will be queried.
+`northing` | the attribute for northing coordinates.
+Only if geometryAttribute is not provided.
+`easting` | the attribute for easting coordinates.
+Only if geometryAttribute is not provided.
+`title` | title for the popup presenting the search result `hint` | if hint text should be shown in search input.
+Default is true.
+`hintText` | placeholder text for the search input.
+Default is Sök.
+`highlight` | if matching search string should be highlighted.
+Default is true.
+`geometryAttribute` | geometry attribute if northing and easting is not used.
+`maxZoomLevel` | maximum zoom level after selection.
+Default is 2.
+`idAttribute` | attribute in the response storing the feature id.
+`layerNameAttribute` | attribute in the response storing the layer name.
+The layer must be defined in the map.
+`layerName` | layer defined in map if not included in the search response.
+`titleAttribute` | attribute in response storing the featureinfo title.
+`contentAttribute` | attribute in response storing the featureinfo content.

 #### Example search control